Skip to Content

 First up is a summary of why I think a high school job IS worth it, and then we’ll look at all the pros and cons to your teenager working.

-Are High School Jobs Worth it?
+Are High School Jobs Worth It?

 Before we dive into the pros and cons of a teenager getting a job, I want to give you my own opinion on this subject.

-After holding several teen jobs myself – from mucking horse stalls for a veterinarian, to helping translate immigration applications for residency at the Chester County Migrant Ministry – I can say without hesitation that high school jobs are worth it.
+After holding several teen jobs myself – from mucking horse stalls for a veterinarian to helping translate immigration applications for residency at the Chester County Migrant Ministry – I can say without hesitation that high school jobs are worth it.

 They’re worth it because of the growth in independence and feeling of capability your teen will have as a result, they’re worth it for the money management lessons your teen will learn, and they’re worth it for the time management skills.